Friday, December 22, 2017

 2. Sift flour, baking soda and cream of tartar in a medium size mixing bowl; set aside.
 In a large mixing bowl, cream the butter and sugar.
 Add the eggs one at a time, mixing well after each addition; add vanilla and salt.
 Stir in the flour mixture until well combined, but careful not to over beat or mix.
 Stir in chocolate chips, if using.

-3. Bake in a moderate (350°F), oven for 8-12 minutes, or until golden brown on the edges.
+3. Drop by teaspoonful* onto the prepared baking sheet.
+Bake in a moderate (350°F), oven for 8-12 minutes, or until golden brown on the edges.
 Cool for 5 minutes on baking sheet, move cookies to cooling rack to finish cooling.
 Store in an airtight container.

 M&M Super Cookies